Techwolfy/EECS22L-OCR/FINAL.md

 * The OCR does not correctly identify all characters; the percentage correct is highly dependent on the way the image is cropped.
 * The image must also have Black and White conversion performed on it beforehand.
-* The AutoCrop does not always crop images to their optimal size
+* The AutoCrop does not always crop images to their optimal size.
-* The image text must be 12 pt Courier font
+* The image text must be 12 pt Courier font.
 * The text cannot be slanted, that is, the angle with the horizontal must be zero degrees.
-Otherwise, ,it must be rotated manually.
+Otherwise, it must be rotated manually.
 * The OCR may not work properly if the image width and height is not a multiple of 30 and 56 respectively.
-* The optimal cropping corrdinates for the full hellopworld.jpg is 296,309,1586,1317
+* The optimal cropping coordinates for the provided "01_HelloWorld_Clean300DPI.jpg" are 296,309,1586,1317.
-* If the image is cropped to 200,270,1650,1500 Autocrop will crop properly
+* If the image is cropped to 200,270,1650,1500 then AutoCrop will properly crop the remainder.